 the gate handle pointer ()

 GID of the mapped gate ()

 GID of the owner gate

 the mapping activation routine (G_NOACT, in this case)

-() These are the items that index the mapping state.
+The asterisked items are the items that index the mapping state.
 Therefore you cannot have multiple owner gates mapping the same target gate using the same physical gate handle.